 Habitat Preferences of the Western Spadefoot in Orange County

 With Kathy Baumberger, I modeled the upland habitat preferences of the western spadefoot, a fossorial (burrowing) amphibian closely related to toads.
 The spadefoot is dependent on vernal pools for breeding, and therefore much of the conservation efforts are focused on preserving existing pools or mitigating their destruction.
 While these are important steps in supporting amphibian species in California, upland habitat use is key as well.
 We radio-tagged adult spadefoot and measured their locations throughout most of a year, and then modeled their preferences for burrow sites and aestivation (dry-season hibernation) sites, as well as what determined their movements.
-This work is currently under review at the Journal of Herpetology.
+This work is published in PLoS ONE.

 Agricultural Management Practices and Vegetated Buffers